 Matched

 These transactions appear in both sources with matching IDs and amounts.
-They are fully reconciled.
+As a result, they are fully reconciled.
 No action needed.

 Moreover, you can expand any matched row to see the individual accounting and integration line items that make up the match, along with their Primary ID, Secondary ID, Transaction type, and Amount.